 Collaboration tools allow users to participate in real-time lessons and discussions.
 Examples of these sessions include real-time, online classroom discussions, guest speaker led sessions, teaching assistant sessions, and live question-and-answer sessions.
-Recordings of sessions can be created and made available for review.
+You can create recordings of sessions and make them available for review.

 The Java 2 Run Time Environment is required to use the Blackboard Learn collaboration tools.
 The plug-in may be downloaded from the page that appears when a user joins a collaboration session, or may be found at http://java.sun.com/products/plugin/index.html.